MirceaMacarie/Bug_Reports/README.md

 1. Go to the site https://www.demoblaze.com/
 2. Write in the URL adress something random, without any meaning / which does not exist on this website.

-**Expected result:** A "404" custom page is expected to be seen with the logo/ home button to return to the main page and eventually a search bar, if user is searching something that does not exist on the website.
+**Expected result:** A "404" custom page is expected to be seen with the logo / home button to return to the main page and eventually a search bar, if user is searching something that does not exist on the website.

 **Actual result:** It is shown a simple page with the "Error" text, without any link to the main page or additional advice to search correctly on the website.